11 Risk Management Terms Everyone Should Know4 min read

 For an insurance company, the total dollar amount of homeowners’ insurance claims in a calendar year is an example of severity, while the total number of homeowners’ claims is an example of frequency.

-11.)
+Term 11.)
 Expected Losses are a prediction of the frequency and severity of losses based upon loss history, distributions, and statistics.

 Check Your Knowledge